 To book a place at this year’s lecture, click here.

 THE HUGH CUDLIPP STUDENT AWARD

-At the lecture, the winner of the £1000 Hugh Cudlipp Award for Student Journalism is announced.
-The prize is given to a student who has made an outstanding contribution to journalism.
-This year the award will go to the author of an article, series of articles or video* exploring an issue of public interest or concern which, in the Cudlipp tradition, exemplifies lucid and graphic communication.
+At the lecture, the winner of the £1000 Hugh Cudlipp Award for Student Journalism will be announced.
+The prize is given to a student who has made an outstanding contribution to journalism for an article, or series of articles, or video*, exploring an issue of public interest or concern which, in the Cudlipp tradition, exemplifies lucid and graphic communication to a wide audience.